-However, if you want to use your policy for inheritance tax purposes for relief under Section 72, it is only available as single life cover or joint life second death cover between spouses or civil partners.
+However, if you want to use your policy for inheritance tax purposes for relief under Section 72, it is only available as single life cover or for joint life second death cover in the case of spouses or civil partners.
 Please read on for a full explanation of these policy types.